ryfow/weird-aot/README.md

 ## Usage

-Look at the stack trace after running: `lein run`.
+Look at the stack trace after running: `lein do clean, run`.

-If you don't trust leiningen, you can use run.sh.
-It uses leiningen to build the classpath, but calls `clojure.core/compile` directly.

 ## License